- Healthy Places

 A commissary kitchen is an approved, permitted food establishment where food is stored, prepared, portioned, or packaged to be served somewhere else.
 This ensures that food safety requirements are met.
 The MFU must return to the commissary kitchen at a regular frequency, as determined during the plan review process.
 Mobile operators are now required to document their presence at the commissary on a log and maintain the log for one year.

-Mobile Food Units that have not been inspected and approved for use by the Washington State Department of Labor & Industries will not be permitted by the Snohomish Health District.
+Mobile Food Units that have not been inspected and approved for use by the Washington State Department of Labor & Industries will not be permitted by the Snohomish County Health Department.
 Please visit The L&I Food Trucks & Trailers page for more information.

 List of Currently Permitted Mobiles